 G Shift refers to the key on Logitech gaming mice and keyboards, which allows users several additional functions that make their life easier when playing games.
 For example, many video games don’t allow you to use all of your fingers simultaneously (i.e., you can’t press down a WASD keyboard key or your right mouse button at once).

-The G Shift key allows gamers to assign otherwise impossible commands by performing two actions at once.
+The G Shift key allows gamers to assign otherwise impossible commands by performing two actions simultaneously.

 What is the G Shift Key?

 G Shift Key acts as a modifier.
 This means that when you press any other letter or number key on your keyboard, it will not type anything on your computer screen unless you have pressed G Shift first.